 Where to stay in Santorini

-As a rule, Fira is more centrally located and somehow feels more “real” than Oia, which is a famous sunset spot.
+Fira, the main town, is more centrally located and somehow feels more “real” than Oia, which is a famous sunset spot.
 While Oia is very picturesque, it hasn’t kept much authenticity in our opinion, so we would vote for Fira over Oia.

 What to do in Santorini Greece